WrestleMania VII: Event

 The opening bout was a singles match pitting the Brooklyn Brawler against Koko B. Ware.
 Ware defeated the Brooklyn Brawler by pinfall.
 This was a dark match that did not air on the pay-per-view broadcast.

 The pay-per-view broadcast began with a performance of "America the Beautiful" by Willie Nelson.

 The second bout, and the first bout to air on the pay-per-view broadcast, was a tag team match pitting the Barbarian and Haku against the Rockers.
-The Rockers won the bout when Shawn Michaels pinned Haku with a flying bodypress.
+In the end, Shawn Michaels hit Haku with a flying bodypress and pinned him for the three count.

-The third bout was a singles match between Dino Bravo and the Texas Tornado.
-The Texas Tornado won the bout by pinfall following a discus punch.
+After that, Dino Bravo and the Texas Tornado faced off in the ring.
+In the end, The Texas Tornado won the bout by pinfall following a discus punch.

-The fourth bout was a singles match between the British Bulldog and the Warlord.
-The British Bulldog won the bout by pinfall following a running powerslam.
+Next, the British Bulldog took on the Warlord.
+In the end, The British Bulldog performed a running powerslam on Warlord to win the match.

-The fifth bout was a tag team match in which WWF Tag Team Champions the Hart Foundation defended their titles against the Nasty Boys.
-The Nasty Boys defeated the Hart Foundation to win their first WWF Tag Team Championship when Jerry Sags struck Jim Neidhart with a motorcycle helmet, enabling Brian Knobbs to pin him.
+After that, the WWF Tag Team Champions were on the line with the Hart Foundation defended their titles against the Nasty Boys.
+In the end, Jerry Sags struck Jim Neidhart with a motorcycle helmet, enabling Brian Knobbs to pin him, earning The Nasty Boys their first tag team championship in WWF.

-The sixth bout was a blindfold match between Jake Roberts and Rick Martel.
-Roberts won the bout by pinfall following a DDT.

-The seventh bout was a singles match between Jimmy Snuka and The Undertaker.
-The Undertaker won the bout by pinfall following a Tombstone Piledriver.

-The eighth bout was a retirement match between Randy Savage and the Ultimate Warrior.
-During the match between Savage and the Warrior, Savage's estranged valet Miss Elizabeth was spotted in the crowd.
-During the course of the match, cameras kept cutting to her as she grew concerned for Savage's wellbeing.
-Despite taking five of Savage's diving elbow drops, Warrior won the match after hitting the Macho King with three jumping shoulder blocks and forced Savage to retire.
-After the match, Sherri came into the ring and attacked Savage, which prompted Elizabeth to charge into the ring and fight off the former Queen and save Savage.
-Shocked to see what Elizabeth had done for him, Savage had an emotional reunion with his former manager and held the ring ropes open for her so she could exit, turning Savage into a face for the first time in over two years.

-The ninth bout was a tag team match pitting Demolition against Genichiro Tenryu and Kōji Kitao.
-Tenryu and Kitao won the bout when Tenryu pinned Smash following a powerbomb.
+Next, Jake Roberts and Rick Martel competed in a blindfold match.
+In the end, Roberts struck Martel with a DDT and pinned him, winning the match.

+After that, Jimmy Snuka faced off against The Undertaker.
+Although Snuka attempted to bring Undertaker off his feet, he was unable too.
+In the end, Snuka attempted a Springboard crossbody maneuver on Undertaker but Undertaker caught him and hit Snuka with Tombstone Piledriver for the victory.
+This marked the beginning of the Undertaker's streak.